 - Question: Can you put the U.S. Standard Atmosphere Weighting Functions out here for us to see?

 - Yes!
-Unfortunately you can not see them with the old site (for IE users) but in the pulldown menu the U.S. Standard Atmosphere is at the bottom of the list.
+In the pulldown menu the U.S. Standard Atmosphere is at the bottom of the list.

 - Question: What bands are you using?
 Are you using both the Imager and Sounder?

-- We use all 5 infrared bands from the Imager and the three water vapor bands from the Sounder.
+- We use all of the infrared bands from the Imager and the three water vapor bands from the legacy GOES Sounder.